Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Answer: The boiling point of alcohol is affected by several factors, including the type of alcohol, the pressure of the atmosphere, and the concentration of the alcohol.
 The higher the pressure of the atmosphere, the higher the boiling point.
 Additionally, the higher the concentration of the alcohol, the higher the boiling point.
 For instance, pure ethanol has a higher boiling point than a solution of ethanol and water.

-Read More: Can Benadryl Help With Alcohol Withdrawal?
+Read More: Can You Drink Alcohol On Vyvanse?

 What is the Boiling Point of Ethanol?